-Granary Island (Polish Spichlerze, German Spicherstetten) was the centre of Danzig/Gdansk trade for centuries and a source of the city’s historic wealth.
-The first building to be established on the island was a slaughterhouse in the first half of the 14th century close to the junction between ul.
-Chmielna and Podwale Przedmiejskie and these were joined over the next century by buildings such as Ash Manor (Polish Dwór Popielny; German Aschhof) and Tar Manor (Polish: Dwór Smolny; German Teerhof).
-Carpentry workshops, timber yards and quality control points for products such as hops, flak, hemp and tar grew up on the island as business developed.
-The first 120 granaries were located near to a wooden pier used for unloading which was called the Long Shore (Polish Długie Pobrzeże; German Lange Brücke) as in Longshoreman – a manual loader/unloader of ships.
+First a bit of background: Granary Island was the centre of Danzig/Gdańsk trade for centuries and a major source of the city’s historic wealth.
+The first building to be established on the island was a slaughterhouse in the first half of the 14th century, close to the junction between ul.
+Chmielna and Podwale Przedmiejskie and these were joined over the next century by buildings such as Ash Manor (Polish: Dwór Popielny / German: Aschhof) and Tar Manor (Polish: Dwór Smolny / German: Teerhof).
+Carpentry workshops, timber yards and quality control points for products such as hops, flax, hemp and tar grew up on the island as business developed.

-In the early 16th century, increased exposure to attack and fire saw the construction of earth and wooden fortifications on the eastern side.
-These defences were supplemented by dog patrols earning them the name Dog Ramparts (Psi Wał) and were located near what is today ul.
+In the early 16th century, increased exposure to attacks and fire saw the construction of earth and wooden fortifications on the eastern side.
+These defences were supplemented by dog patrols, earning them the name Dog Ramparts (Polish: Psi Wał) and were located near what is today ul.
 Motławska.

-The New Motława canal was built in 1576 turning Granary Island into an actual island.
-By 1643 there were 315 granaries on the island capable of storing up to 250,000 tons of grain, servicing over 200 ships and which helped make Gdansk the largest harbour on the Baltic and one of Europe’s richest cities.
+The New Motława canal was built in 1576, which separated the area from the mainland, making it an actual island for the first time.
+By 1643, there were 315 granaries on the island capable of storing up to 250,000 tons of grain and servicing over 200 ships, which helped make Gdańsk the largest harbour on the Baltic and one of Europe’s richest cities.

-Some of the granaries had their own names with such colourful titles as Gloria and Bear Dance.
-Some of these names lasted longer than the granaries themselves as by the 19th century warehousing had replaced some of the granaries but kept the historic names.
+Some of the granaries had their own names with such colourful titles as Deo Gloria and Bear Dance.
+Some of these names lasted longer than the buildings themselves as, by the 19th century, warehousing had replaced some of these granaries, however, the historic names were kept on.

-The island was virtually destroyed during WWII with just three of the buildings surviving.
-Of the three, Steffen, Deo and Wisłoujście, a building which had originally been called Blue Lamb (Polish Błękitny Baranek) as far back as 1776.
+The island was virtually destroyed during WWII, with just three of the buildings surviving.
+Of these three, Steffen, Deo Gloria and Wisłoujście, a building which had originally been called Blue Lamb (Polish: Błękitny Baranek) and had been dated as far back as 1776.
 Most of the island remained a skeletal set of brick remains, although various developments have so far seen 36 restored.

-For years plans to restore the ruined granaries repeatedly stalled, though a new embankment around the island succeeded in opening the island up to the public again.
-Finally plans were accepted to develop the area and work has begun to convert the area into a hotel with 180 rooms, 560 apartments, underground parking, restaurants, retail outlets, offices and a square.
-The development will also see new bridges built including one linking the waterfront opposite close to the Crane.
+For years, plans to restore the ruined granaries repeatedly stalled.
+Finally, plans were accepted to develop the area and, as work progressed, the area has since been converted into a 180-room hotel, 560 apartments, underground parking, restaurants, retail outlets, offices and a square.
+The development will also see new bridges built, including one linking the waterfront opposite close to the Crane.